Maple-Development/Maple/README.md

 Maple was inspired by various experiences, such as being on a plane without internet.
 While I had my music with me, I found local tools like Windows Media Player lacking.
 This project not only aims to solve that issue but also serves as a learning experience for me.

+## Wondering how we use your data?

+You can view our privacy policy [here](https://maple.music/privacy.html/)!

 ## Credits

 ### Lead & Only Developer